Current IAC25 Conference Discounts

 At the Information Architecture Conference (IAC), we believe that diverse perspectives enrich our community and advance our field.
 Our Scholarship Program is designed to support students and professionals from underrepresented backgrounds, ensuring they have access to the opportunities and connections that will help shape their future.

-We offer Student Equity Scholarships, Professional Equity Scholarships, and discounted student tickets.
+Our Student Equity Scholarship and Professional Equity Scholarship applications are now closed.
 These programs are made possible by our generous sponsors and the contributions of IAC attendees.

 Our scholarships aim to foster inclusivity and professional development within the fields of Information Architecture and User Experience Design.
-Applications are open until February 16, 2025, and scholarship recipients will be announced by March 15, 2025.
+Applications closed on February 16, 2025, and scholarship recipients will be announced by March 15, 2025.

 Application Process